-Within the US adult entertainment industry there is growing concern about a planned legislation meant to stop sexual exploitation.
+Within the US adult entertainment industry, there is growing concern about planned legislation meant to stop sexual exploitation.
 Many industry insiders believe it would effectively censor free speech and seriously harm the adult industry.

 The Free Speech Coalition is ringing alarm bells against a planned piece of legislation brought forward by US senators Ben Sasse and Jeff Merkely.
 While the declared goals of the so-called »Stop Internet Sexual Exploitation Act« (SISEA) are shared by the industry as well, the law would lead to devastating effects on free speech and the adult industry in the US.

 Here is the full statement from the FSC:

 Over the past two weeks, we’ve seen a stream of grossly misinformed attacks on the adult industry, first from religious groups, then opinion columnists and now, politicians.
 The latest, a bill from Senators Ben Sasse and Jeff Merkley, promises wide-ranging restrictions on the adult industry — a reaction to a column by the New York Times’ Nicholas Kristof, written in collaboration with Christian anti-porn group Exodus Cry.

 In its simplest terms, the Stop Internet Sexual Exploitation Act would require any platform hosting pornographic content — loosely defined here as sexually explicit video or images — to verify the age and consent of anyone appearing in any video on the site.
 While the prevention of revenge porn and other illegal content is admirable, this poorly drafted bill is a dangerous affront to sexual speech, devastating to sex workers and redundant to existing legislation.

 Producers of explicit content are already required to verify age and secure consent.
 Major civil and criminal penalties already exist for those who don’t.
 But the new legislation would overturn a central tenet of a free internet — and make platforms liable for the content individuals post on them.